Task Runners

 Implementing a Task Runner

-Practically speaking, a task runner is a continuously running process that listens for new tasks to execute.
-More than one such task runner processes can be started to execute tasks concurrently.
-Once a task runner receives a task, it executes it and then report the results back to the workflow orchestrator.
-The task runner also handles any errors that occur during task execution, and reports these back to the orchestrator as well.
+A task runner is a continuously running process that listens for new tasks to execute.
+You can start multiple task runner processes to execute tasks concurrently.
+When a task runner receives a task, it executes it and reports the results back to the workflow orchestrator.
+The task runner also handles any errors that occur during task execution, reporting them to the orchestrator as well.

 Connecting to the Tilebox Workflows API